Skip to contents

 AgeMin = 20))

-# Save pTransitions R data frame to a SyncroSim Datasheet
+# Save pTransitions R data frame to a SyncroSim datasheet

 saveDatasheet(myScenario, pTransitions, "stsim_Transition")